jantman/machine-access-control/hardware/v1_mcu/README.md

 # machine-access-control hardware/v1_mcu

-This directory holds information related to the Version 1 Machine Control Unit (MCU) hardware.

-For full details, see the documentation at: https://jantman.github.io/machine-access-control/hardware.html#version-1-hardware
+This directory holds information related to the Version 1 Machine Control Unit (MCU) hardware, mainly the designs for the 3D printed enclosure and laser-cut acrylic RFID card/fob holder, as well as the wiring diagram (such as it is).
+Full details of the electronic components and wiring can be seen in the documentation at https://jantman.github.io/machine-access-control/hardware.html#version-1-hardware

+## RFID Card / Fob Holder

+The [rfid_holder/](rfid_holder/) subdirectory contains models for the laser-cut acrylic pocket mounted to the front of the enclosure to hold the RFID card/fob.
+See there for details.

+## Enclosure

-3D models of the components and the 3d printed enclosure are in the ``.scad`` files, for [OpenSCAD](https://openscad.org/). **Note** that the SCAD files are dimensioned in inches; when slicing for 3d printing, they almost certainly need to be converted to metric.
+The enclosure is designed to be 3D printed; prototypes were printed on a (highly modified) Creality CR10S with PLA+ filament.
+3D models of the components and the 3d printed enclosure are in the ``.scad`` files, for [OpenSCAD](https://openscad.org/). **Note** that the SCAD files have original dimensions in a mix of inch and metric depending on the original source; they models are dimensioned in mm but have an ``inch()`` function in heavy use to convert from imperial dimensions.
+I've tried my best to parameterize the models well, but note that cut-outs, screw holes, and standoff bores can have quite close tolerances and may need to be adjusted for your specific printer.

-The models are designed with the Z origin as follows:

-* For through-hole objects that are glued to the inside of the enclosure sticking out (i.e. the neopixel) or that mount on standoffs (i.e. the display), the Z origin is at the inner surface of the enclosure.
-* For through-hole objects that screw to the enclosure walls (i.e. the button and connector), the Z origin is at the outer surface of the enclosure.
-* For objects that mount on standoffs, the Z origin is at the top of the standoff, on the side facing the standoff.
+### Required Hardware

+* 4 each, M3 x ??? flat head screws and threaded inserts, to secure lid to base.
+* 6 each, M4 x ??? screws and nylon lock nuts, to secure RFID pocket to front of enclosure.
+Choose screw head type as desired.
+* 2 each, M3 x ??? screws to mount RFID reader to standoffs.
+* 4 each, M3 x ??? screws to mount LCD board to standoffs.
+* Adhesive or hot glue, to mount the Neopixel status LED and (if needed) seal around the LCD display.

-## Models
+### Models

 See the hardware docs for details.